-The results of those procedures and our audit of the financial statements did not disclose any instances of noncompliance with state laws and regulations.
+The results of those procedures and our audit of the financial statements did disclose an instance of noncompliance with state laws and regulations.
+During our testing of compliance with state purchase laws, we noted one purchase subject to purchase laws that the College did not obtain bids or quotes as required by state law.